 Peggy has performed as a guest with many chamber groups including the Pleyel Ensemble, Robinson Panoramic Quartet, and contemporary music groups Psappha, Vonnegut Collective and the Crash Ensemble.
 Peggy is a Cello tutor at the RBC, Yorkshire Young Musicians and ProCorda North, and Course Director of Concorda Chamber Music in Ireland.

-Lucy Nolan - Viola and Chamber Music Teacher
+Lucy Nolan - Founder, Viola and Chamber Music Teacher

 Dublin-born Lucy enjoys a busy career as a chamber musician and teacher.
 She moved to England in 2004 and graduated with highest honours from the Royal Northern College of Music.
 Lucy is a founding member of the Eblana String Trio and frequently guests with a number of Britain's leading orchestras.
 Lucy is passionate about her teaching career.
 As well as her role with Arco, she currently holds positions at the RNCM, Royal Birmingham Conservatoire and the University of Manchester.